JustBuddy/avatar-framework/README.md

 Prefer keeping those in a separate layer if they misbehave.

 > [!WARNING]
-> THERE IS NO SUCH THING AS DISSOLVE ANIMATIONS IN A DIRECT BLENDTREE TOGGLE!
+> There is no such thing as a dissolve animation in a direct blendtree toggle!

 Since we use parameter mismatch, every animation's state will fling directly to off or on, you don't get to see the inbetweens.
 You would need a very convoluted logic and parameter smoothing system to circumvent that, but at that point you might as well run the thing outside the blendtree.

 The tree is written in the Write Defaults ON workflow, using WD Off at any point in your avatar will break its behavior.
 If you need WD Off, you need to rewrite the toggles to account for that.

  If you want a throughout guide on how to write and maintain a blendtree, I highly recommend this resource: https://notes.sleightly.dev/dbt-combining/